 Note: This blog post is from 2014.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Some of you may have seen that Adobe released a new hotfix for ColdFusion 10 last night, called Update 13.
+And I may revise the content as necessary.Some of you may have seen that Adobe released a new hotfix for ColdFusion 10 last night, called Update 13.
 If you only read the text in the update (shown in the "Server Update" page of the CF admin), you might proceed to apply that update (which is ok).

 But guess what: it technically only has changes related to Mac OS X (specifically adding support for its Mavericks version).